 Negotiation description

-The protection of [ITU-T H.225.0] call signalling messages is very important for the security of an [ITU-T H.323] system.
+The protection of [ITU-T H.225.0] call signalling messages is important for the security of [ITU-T H.323] systems.
 In small networks, network administrators can ensure that all H.323 entities use the same security protocol.
 However, in large networks, such as where endpoints are distributed in different network domains, a calling endpoint may not know in advance the security protocol supported by the called endpoint.
 Therefore, it is necessary for the two endpoints to negotiate the security mechanism for H.225.0 call signalling messages before initiating a call establishment procedure.

-The negotiation of security protocol does not include negotiation of particular security parameters/algorithms used by the security protocol as this is outside the scope of this Recommendation.
-Security parameters/algorithms could be configured or negotiated out-of-band, or be part of the handshake of the security protocol.
+The negotiation of actual security parameters/algorithms is outside the scope of this Recommendation..